-- Make only one trip to your car during shopping excursions – when you’re ready to leave
+- Make only one trip to your car during shopping excursions – when you’re ready to leave.

-- Keep your eyes on your credit card when paying in stores
+- Keep your eyes on your credit card when paying in stores.

-- Don’t offer your credit card number over the telephone unless you initiate the call
+- Don’t offer your credit card number over the telephone unless you initiate the call.

-- Never agree to deposit money in your bank account, to be “refunded” or forwarded to someone on a later date
+- Never agree to deposit money in your bank account, to be “refunded” or forwarded to someone on a later date.

-- Get your credit report – and your child’s – every year and check it for fraudulent activity
+- Get your credit report (and your child’s) every year and check it for fraudulent activity.

-What to do if you are victimized
+And what should you do if you are victimized?

-- Report fraudulent bank account or credit card activity to your bank/credit card issuer immediately
+- Report fraudulent bank account or credit card activity to your bank/credit card issuer immediately.

-- Reports of broker fraud and other investor complaints begin here
+- Reports of broker fraud and other investor complaints begin here.

-- Identity theft victims can start here
+- Victims of identity theft can start here.

 Protect yourself from becoming a victim of these types of frauds